 SCAG's Healthy Parks, Schools and Communities reports that racially restrictive housing covenants were used throughout Ventura County until the late 1960s.
 People of color were concentrated in segregated neighborhoods, including La Colonia in Oxnard which is currently a R/ECAP, and non-white farmers were not permitted to own the land they worked.
-The Central Coast Alliance Unified for a Sustainable Economy (CAUSE) in their report Housing Crisis 805 further explained the history of segregation in Oxnard as racial segregation persisted in the mid-1900s when racial segregation became illegal and "white flight" from Oxnard resulted in a decline in land values and economic practices that resulted in renewed segregation.
-These practices and trends have resulted in the patterns of concentrated povert/ and minority groups in areas of disinvestment in Oxnard.
+The Central Coast Alliance Unified for a Sustainable Economy (CAUSE) in their report Housing Crisis 805 further explained the history of segregation in Oxnard as racial segregation persisted in the mid-1900s when redlining barred people of color from obtaining mortgage loans and when racial segregation became illegal and "white flight" from Oxnard resulted in a decline in land values and economic practices that resulted in renewed segregation.
+These practices and trends have resulted in the patterns of concentrated poverty and minority groups in areas of disinvestment in Oxnard.
 While redlining maps are not available for Oxnard, historic land use and economic policies instigated patterns of segregation that are still present in the city today, as indicated by the dominance of low-resource areas and presence of R/ECAPs.

-To address issues of segregation and poverty the City has included Programs 2, 9 10, 11, 12, 13, 19, and 26 in Chapter G to:
+To address issues of segregation and poverty the City has included Programs 2, 9, 10, 11, 12, 13, 19, and 26 in Chapter G to:

-- Reduce displacement risk and promote place-based revitalization through homeowner rehabilitation loans. - Assist the farming community and housing developers in obtaining loan and grants and processing applications for the rehabilitation and/c establishment of new farm labor housing. - Implement the City's Inclusionary Housing Program to increase the supply of affordable housing to promote housing mobility and reduce displacement risk due to overcrowding and overpayment. - Improve housing mobility opportunities through homebuyer assistance fo lower- and moderate-income households. - Support the County's Mortgage Credit Certificate (MCC) program to assist lower-income households in securing housing. - Provide financial and regulatory incentives for development of affordabl housing to reduce displacement due to overcrowding and overpayment. - Annually seek funding to provide targeted rehabilitation efforts in lov resource areas and prioritize place-based revitalization.
+- Reduce displacement risk and promote place-based revitalization through homeowner rehabilitation loans. - Assist the farming community and housing developers in obtaining loans and grants and processing applications for the rehabilitation and/or establishment of new farm labor housing.

+- Implement the City's Inclusionary Housing Program to increase the supply of affordable housing to promote housing mobility and reduce displacement risk due to overcrowding and overpayment. - Improve housing mobility opportunities through homebuyer assistance for lower- and moderate-income households. - Support the County's Mortgage Credit Certificate (MCC) program to assist lower-income households in securing housing. - Provide financial and regulatory incentives for development of affordable housing to reduce displacement due to overcrowding and overpayment. - Annually seek funding to provide targeted rehabilitation efforts in low resource areas and prioritize place-based revitalization. - Encourage construction of housing affordable to extremely low-, very low-, and low-income households in high opportunity areas.